1solation/python-codespaces/README.md

    - Press <kbd>F1</kbd> and select the **Remote-Containers: Open Folder in Container...** command.
    - Select the cloned copy of this folder, wait for the container to start, and try things out!

-> **Note:** This container runs as a non-root user with sudo access by default.
-Comment out `"remoteUser": "vscode"` in `.devcontainer/devcontainer.json` if you'd prefer to run as root.

 **Rebuild or update your container**

    You may want to make changes to your container, such as installing a different version of a software or forwarding a new port.
 You'll rebuild your container for your changes to take effect.